jessepav/lacygoill-wiki-backup/python/Python.md

 When you want to store textual data, or send it on the network.

+## What's the order of the items in a dictionary??

+Dictionary order is guaranteed to be insertion order since Python 3.7.
+That  is, the  order  in which  the  items  were added  into  the dictionary  is preserved.

+Before 3.7, it's random.

 ## What's the difference between a script and a module?
 (2)

 When a file is executed as a script, `__name__` has the value `'__main__'`.